 - Stacking multiple sequential short exposure images to obtain an equivalent long exposure star-trail image.

-StarStack is a 64 bit application, and will soon be available for download from the Microsoft Store for Windows-10.
+StarStack is a 64 bit application, and is available for download from the Microsoft Store for Windows-10 at

 Images are loaded under the File menu.
 The images are not loaded into the computer memory at this this stage, but only the file information and file location are read and stored.
 If the file on disk is subsequently deleted after it's information has being loaded, then it will not be found during the later processing steps.

 The dark, bias and flat images should be loaded under the appropriate menu load item.
 Three file formats are supported and are JPG, PNG and TIFF formats.
 The image file information is stored under 7 categories, depending on how it was loaded or the processing step.
 These are shown by the 7 tabs on the left side of the main application body.
 These are:

 - Image data.
 Data that has been loaded using "Load Image Files", which will be just a regular photo.

 - Processed.
 Data that has come out from the "Processing" step.
 Manually aligned data is also within this group.

 - Auto-Aligned.
 Data that has come out from the "Auto-Align" step

 - Stacked.
 Data that has come out from the "Stacking" step.